 Half a sliced avocado and 2 poached eggs to serve (optional)

-1. In a bowl, roughly mash a couple of roast potatoes with a fork and dice any leftover veg you want to use up such as carrots parsnips and brussels.
+1. In a bowl, roughly mash the cold roast potatoes with a fork and dice any leftover veg you want to use up such as roast carrots, parsnips and brussels.

-2. Add the spices, a good pinch of salt and pepper and give it a good mix.
-(You can use any spices you like or you can leave them our entirely and add grated leftover cheese instead.)
+2. Add the spices, a good pinch of salt and pepper and give it a good mix (you can use any spices you like or you can leave them out entirely).
 Beat in the egg mix well until combined.

 3. Heat up a large saucepan on a medium to high heat.
 Spray well with spray oil or add a teaspoon of sunflower oil.
 Spoon the mixture carefully into the pan into two messy patties.
 Cook on one side for a few minutes.
 Spray the patties with spray oil before flipping (don’t panic if they break or fall apart, they don’t have to be perfect.)